LemonHX/ZVPG/README.md

 -   **Zero-Cost Clones:** Spin up multiple, fully-functional, writeable PostgreSQL instances from any snapshot, instantly.
 Clones are copy-on-write, meaning they only store the differences, saving immense disk space.
 -   **Git-like Branching:** Manage different database states with a familiar branching model.
 Create a branch, make schema changes, test, and then merge or discard your work.
 -   **Complete Isolation:** Every clone runs as an independent PostgreSQL instance on its own port, ensuring no interference between development, testing, and production environments.
--   **Command-Line Interface:** A powerful and intuitive CLI (`zvpg`) to manage all your snapshots, clones, and branches.
+-   **Comprehensive CLI:** A powerful and intuitive command-line interface with subcommands for all operations:
--   **Simple Configuration:** A single JSON file to configure all aspects of the engine.
+    - `zvpg init` - Environment initialization and health checking
+    - `zvpg snapshot` / `zvpg commit` - Snapshot/commit management
+    - `zvpg clone` - Clone lifecycle management
+    - `zvpg branch` - Git-like branch operations
+    - `zvpg status` - System monitoring and health checks
+-   **Flexible Configuration:** JSON-based configuration with sensible defaults and extensive customization options.

 ## Architecture